-- On Fridays, head to Bar Louie in the Toyota Music Factory for Live at Louie’s, a local music series.
-Music starts at 10 p.m.
+- New York Pizza and Pasta continues its long-standing tradition of live jazz every Thursday evening.
+On Fridays, head to Bar Louie in the Toyota Music Factory for Live at Louie’s, a local music series.
+The music starts at 10 p.m.

 - Whether you want to support the burgeoning local music scene or try your hand at performing your own songs, head to Journey Cafe in downtown Irving every Friday for Open Mic Night.

-- If by the end of the week you’re just ready to rock out to the best all time hits, look no further than Live Music at Gipsy Lime Taco Lounge’s weekly music series.
+- If by the end of the week you’re just ready to rock out to the best all-time hits, look no further than Live Music at Gipsy Lime Taco Lounge’s weekly music series.
 Come enjoy the best DJs and live bands from the Dallas/Fort Worth area every Friday.

 - On Friday and Saturday nights, you can also enjoy Live Music at Two Mules Cantina at Texican Court.
 Showcasing local bands and songwriters, these intimate, laid-back shows let you cut loose on the hotel’s patio, sitting fireside with a tequila from the on-site tequila bar.